LunaTechsDev/Luna-multisplash/README.md

-# Luna Call Event
+# Luna Links
 ### Author LunaTechs - Kino
-> An RPGMakerMV/MZ plugin that allows you to call an event from any map in your game.
+> An RPGMakerMV plugin that allows you to link to websites outside of RMMV/MZ.